rakzcs/cookbook/soup/roasted broccoli cheddar soup.md

 4. Add heavy cream, remaining broccoli, and carrots.
 Simmer until carrots are soft.
 5. Add cheddar cheese, stirring until melted.
 6. Serve hot with your favorite sides.

-Enjoy this hearty and comforting soup, perfect for any occasion.